Li Li (李黎)

 Email: lili at engr dot psu dot edu

-Prospective students: I am recruiting for multiple positions for Fall 2025.
-Please send me an email and we will talk.
-A position description is here.
+Prospective students: I am recruiting students every year.
+Please feel free to send me an email and we will talk.
+An example position description is here.

-Short Bio: My long-term research goal is to address a broad question: What are the patterns and processes that govern water quantity and quality response to a rapidly changing climate (e.g., climate extremes, wildfire, droughts, and floods) and human perturbation (e.g., urbanization, agriculture)?
-Answers to this question can help predict the future of global waters.
-My group works at the intersection of ecology, hydrology, biogeochemistry, and environmental engineering.
-We use process-based models and machine learning models to understand water dynamics from watershed to global scales.
+Short Bio: My group's long-term research goal is to address a broad question: What are the patterns and processes that govern land and river biogeochemistry and water quality response to a rapidly changing climate (e.g., climate extremes, wildfire, droughts, and floods) and human perturbations (e.g., urbanization, agriculture) in Earth systems?
+We use big data, machine learning, and reactive transport models to understand processes that drive temporal trends and spatial patterns of land and river hydro-biogeochemistry from watershed to global scales.
 Please See my Google Scholar profile for an up-to-date publication list.

 I am an eco-hydro-biogeochemist / environmental engineer, broadly defined.
 I obtained a PhD (Environmental Engineering & Water Resources) from Princeton University in 2005, and a MSc and BSc (Environmental Chemistry) from Nanjing University, China.
 Before joining Penn State in 2009, I worked at Lawrence Berkeley National Laboratory.